Case Number: No. 04-cv-5723

-Berger Montague represented cardholders in a related case to In re Currency Conversion Fee Antitrust Litigation (“CCF I”), MDL No. 1409, Master File No. M21-95 (S.D.N.Y.)
-(Pauley, J.), in the same court.
+Berger Montague served as lead counsel and obtained a $49.5 million settlement of plaintiffs’ claims concerning the imposition of foreign transaction fees.
+The case was litigated in the United States District Court for the Southern District of New York as a related case to In re Currency Conversion Fee Antitrust Litigation (“CCF I”), MDL No. 1409, Master File No. M21-95 (S.D.N.Y.)
+(Pauley, J.).

-The lawsuit concerned the fees that cardholders of Visa-, MasterCard- and Diners Club-branded general purpose cards have been charged to make transactions denominated in a foreign currency or with a foreign merchant.
-The plaintiffs claimed that American Express conspired with the bank defendants in the CCF I to fix, maintain and conceal the banks’ artificially inflated foreign transaction fee and American Express agreed to increase its own fee from 1% to 2%.
+The lawsuit concerned the fees that cardholders of Visa cards, MasterCard cards, and Diners Club cards were charged to make transactions denominated in a foreign currency or with a foreign merchant.
+The plaintiffs claimed that American Express conspired with the bank defendants in the CCF I to fix, maintain, and conceal the banks’ artificially inflated foreign transaction fees, and that American Express agreed to increase its own fee from 1% to 2%.

 If you or your company has been harmed by anticompetitive conduct or any conduct that you believe violates the antitrust laws, please contact Berger Montague.